LiuGroupHNU/nvnmd/readme.md

 # 1 Introduction

+This is the training code we used to generate the results in our paper entitled "Accurate and Efficient Molecular Dynamics based on Machine Learning and Non Von Neumann Architecture", which has been accepted by npj Computational Materials (DOI: 10.1038/s41524-022-00773-z).

 NVNMD stands for non-von Neumann molecular dynamics.

 Any user can follow two consecutive steps to run molecular dynamics (MD) on the proposed NVNMD computer, which has been released online: (i) to train a machine learning (ML) model that can decently reproduce the potential energy surface (PES); and (ii) to deploy the trained ML model on the proposed NVNMD computer, then run MD there to obtain the atomistic trajectories.